JaminCO/JaminCO/README.md

 # Hi there, I'm Jamin Onuegbu 👋

-I'm a passionate Python developer with a love for creating elegant solutions to complex problems.
+I'm a passionate Python & Backend developer with a love for creating elegant solutions to complex problems.
 Welcome to my GitHub profile!
 Here, you'll find information about my GitHub activity, latest projects, and a little introduction about myself.

 ## 📊 GitHub Stats